ruimigueltrigo/sreexercise/README.md

 ## Solutions

-To submit a solution create a branch with you name on it and start commiting. :)
+To submit a solution create a branch with your name on it and start commiting. :)